MeowAlienOwO/unnc-mdreport-template/contents/section_4_cmict_a_reflection.md

 <!-- [Port operation logic graph\label{fig:operation_logic}](../images/Port-Operation-Logic.drawio.pdf) { width=50% } -->

 Figure~\ref{fig:operation_logic} displays a general workflow for the port.
 Once a vessel arrived, it will stop at a certain berth.
 Then all the load and unload container will be executed by the quay cranes.
+A fleet of internal trucks are used to transport containers between quay crane and yards.
 For external trucks, they will be assigned to target yard.
-When the external truck stops at the yard, the yard crane will then execute the receiving or dispatch container work.
+When the external truck stops at the yard, the yard crane will then lift the import container from external truck to yard, or put the export container onto external truck.
+The container inside port could be reallocated due to plan changing, efficiency concern, or special issues.
+These works will be executed by internal trucks and yard cranes.

+In CMICT, the operation logic is mainly same as a maritime container port.
+However, trivial special cases or logics exists at execution level, which makes the final logic highly complex.
+Additionally, the data barrier between different data source also composed the complexity.
+The detailed behaviour will be discussed below.

+### Data Overview

+### Vessel and Quay Crane

+### External Trucks

+### Yard and Internal Trucks

 ## NTSS System Architecture

 The project is aiming to satisfy the needs of port production environment.
 The feature includes ensuring the monitoring of port devices, analysing the real-time operation of the port,